What is Extruded Aluminum?

 - Lightweight – Aluminum is about one-third the weight of steel, iron, brass, and copper.

-- Low Maintenance – Naturally resistant to corrosion, does not require protective layer.
+- Low Maintenance – Naturally resistant to corrosion, does not require a protective layer.

 - Malleable – Aluminum is easy to form, extrude, and machine into complex shapes.